bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 happy with the results though since in the past I've been much further from the published results.

-Figure 5-7 show some *non-handpicked* examples for MNIST, CIFAR10, and CELEBA respectively.
+Figure 5-7 show some random (*non-handpicked*) examples for MNIST, CIFAR10, and CELEBA respectively.
 Starting with Figure 5, the hand written digits of MNIST seem a bit off.
 You can seem some clear digits, and then some that are incomprehensible.
 One interesting thing to note is that each of the digits is sharp.
 This is in contrast to VAEs which usually are more blurry.
-In the end the results aren't great but perhaps Real NVP doesn't perform as well in these cases (or maybe I need to train more)?
+In the end, the results aren't great but perhaps Real NVP doesn't perform as well in these cases (or maybe I need to train more)?